 Forms and other paperwork should be mailed to:

 Seattle, WA 98195-5870

 Credit cards (Visa and Mastercard) and ATM / Debit cards may be used to pay tuition and fees over the internet.
 The University works with an external vendor, Nova, to process payments.
 The service is available online 24 hours a day, 7 days a week and a convenience fee is assessed for each transaction.

-In order to provide the convenience of an online payment portal, a Convenience Fee will be charged for the use of the online payment system.
+In order to provide the convenience of an online payment portal, a Convenience Fee of 2.24% will be charged for the use of the online payment system.
 This Fee will be added to your total payment and is Non-Refundable.
-The Convenience Fee will be displayed prior to completion of the transaction and the charge for the Convenience Fee will be included in the total transaction posted to your credit card statement.
+The Convenience Fee of 2.24% will be displayed prior to completion of the transaction and the charge for the Convenience Fee will be included in the total transaction posted to your credit card statement.
 Your completion of the transaction acknowledges your acceptance of these payment terms.
 Completion of your payment transaction is contingent upon successful authorization and payment of this transaction by your card company/bank.

 Credit card payment logins:

 Students login at MyUW and select the Credit Card Payment option.